2025 Washington Commanders season: Week 10: vs. Detroit Lions

 Daron Payne, Jeremy Reaves, and Chris Rodriguez Jr. served as game captains.

 Donald Trump was in attendance for this game, becoming the first sitting U.S. president to attend an NFL game since Jimmy Carter in October 1978, leading to extra security measures enacted and Air Force One flying over the stadium in the first quarter.
 Trump also spoke from the broadcast booth with Kenny Albert and Jonathan Vilma during the third quarter, including providing reactionary commentary on Deebo Samuel’s touchdown.
-He was simultaneously booed by the audience.
-Earlier in the week, Trump expressed a desire for the Commanders to name their upcoming, newly built stadium after himself.
+Trump was booed by Commanders fans when he appeared on the jumbotron at halftime.

 With the blowout loss, Washington fell to 3–7 for the first time since 2020.